-- Add more Asian flavors to the dressing with a tablespoon of nutty and aromatic sesame oil.
+- Give the dressing an Asian twist with sesame oil.
 Don’t overdo it, though!
 Too much sesame oil will be overwhelming.

-- Add garlic and ginger to the dressing for a more Asian flavor.
-Be sure to mice them so they blend well.
+- Boost the dressing with garlic and ginger.
+Be sure to dice them finely so they blend well.

 - Instead of regular slaw, try other mixes: